sebpuetz/mqtt-simulator/README.md

 This is a small tool to simulate a MQTT publisher with data taken from a JSON file.
 The published data is continuously updated by monitoring changes to the data file.

-Data is currently restricted to bool, int, float and String with some customization, e.g. all native integer and float types are supported in any width and endianness, Strings can be published as UTF8, UTF16LE and UTF16BE.
+Data can be published in a few formats: bool, int, float and String with some customization, e.g. all native integer and float types are supported in any width and endianness, Strings can be published as UTF8, UTF16LE and UTF16BE.
+Arrays of those primitives can also be defined, the data points are simply concatenated.
+Finally, arbitrary JSON objects are supported.

 ## Usage